The Alaska National Guard safely delivers Christmas gifts to three remote villages, honoring Op Santa 65-year tradition

 |0

-This work, The Alaska National Guard safely delivers Christmas gifts to three remote villages, honoring Op Santa 65-year tradition, by PO2 Victoria Granado, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, The Alaska National Guard safely delivers Christmas gifts to three remote villages, honoring Op Santa 65-year tradition, by SPC Grace Nechanicky, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT